ArisenIO/arisen/docs/01_aos/03_plugins/chain_plugin/index.md

 ## Options

-These can be specified from both the `nodeos` command-line or the `config.ini` file:
+These can be specified from both the `aos` command-line or the `config.ini` file:

 ```console
 Config Options for arisen::chain_plugin: